ncita-repository/WP1.3_multiple_modalities/README.md

 The commands used to execute the above steps are covered in the section *Using the tools*.
 Some additional comments about this tool follows.

-### Additional comments

-Upon the successful copying or propagation of an entity, a new ROI Collection will be created and exported (by default) to the *src/outputs/new_roicols* directory.
-The new ROI Collection will also be automatically uploaded to XNAT using the same credentials used to fetch the data from XNAT.

-If an image registration is required to propagate the entity, a search will be done on XNAT for a suitable DRO to use instead (more on this later).
-If one is not found, image registration will be performed and a new *DICOM Registration Object (DRO)* will be created and exported (by default) to *src/outputs/new_DRO*.
-A rigid registration will yield a *Spatial Registration Object (SRO)*, while a deformable one will result in the creation of a *Deformable Spatial Registration Object (DSRO)*.
-As well as the exported file, the DRO will automatically be uploaded to XNAT as a DICOM resource at the subject level.
-A sample SRO and DSRO, stored in *src/inputs/sample_DROs*, are used as templates to generate the new DRO.

-Once a suitable DRO exists on XNAT, future propagation calls that involve the same *source* and *target* DICOM series and the same registration type (i.e. "rigid", "affine" or "bspline"), will result in the use of the transformation matrix stored within the DRO, thus by-passing the computationally expensive registration process.
-While a run using image registration might take over 200 s, use of a DRO will reduce the execution time to 30 s, for example.

-At present all subject DICOM resources are parsed and scanned for a match for the run in progress.
-Since this is not an efficient way of doing things in future work the DRO will be stored as a subject assessor with a corresponding XML file so that matches can be made without needing to parse all resource files.
-This should shave on the order of 10 s for parsing of ~30 DICOM resources, for example.

-The algorithm makes use of XNAT Alias Tokens to avoid the creation of multiple user sessions.
-The alias token is stored in the *src/tokens* directory.

 ## XNAT "snapshot" tool